Who is Louverture.Finance?

 Is Louverture.Finance a Scam?

-Despite initially seeming like an unsustainable project designed to draw in investors ahead of a rug-pull, Louverture has had excellent communication with investors, been constantly improving, and focusing on sustainability.
-Overall, we have to say this is an exciting project and although extremely promising we do recommend not risking more than you can afford to lose.
-My position is equivalent to around 0.3-0.5% of my portfolio; we don’t recommend attributing much more to these high-risk, high-reward projects.
+Despite initially seeming like an unsustainable project designed to draw in investors ahead of a rug-pull, Louverture has had excellent communication with investors, has been constantly improving, and focusing on sustainability.

 APY or annual percentage yield shows how much of a return you can expect over a one-year period.